-Criteria question / Asses sment Optional comments Ň Y IP ld Ν (Max 250 characters) 1.
-The agency uses the approved form, as p RTI and IP Acts, for applications for informat] 2.
-The agency has a procedure for obtaining evidence of the identity of the applicant within business days (e.g. a checklist of steps to be undertaken for each application). n 10 🔰 🗖] 3.
-The agency has procedures in place for d with problems with the application, including of identity, a change of Act under which the application has been made, an application w does not provide all the information required the legislation, or seeking an extension of the the decision.
-For example, RTI officers migh a standard approach to these matters. proof hich by ne for] 4.
-The agency has procedures in place to iss charges estimates notices and the accompa schedule of documents under the RTI Act.]
-5. The agency tracks time frames for handlir charges estimates notices and schedules of documents. g 🗌] 6.
-The agency has procedures in place for d with third party consultation (e.g. a checklist steps to be undertaken for each application) of] 7.
-The agency has a procedure to track timeframes for third party consultations] 8.
-The agency has procedures in place for transferring an application to another agency a checklist of steps to be undertaken for eac application).]
-9. The agency has checked applicable fees a charges and ensured procedures are correct]
+Criteria question Asses sment Optional comments Y IP ld N (Max 250 characters) 1.
+The agency uses the approved form, as per the RTI and IP Acts, for applications for information.
+2. The agency has a procedure for obtaining evidence of the identity of the applicant within 10 business days (e.g. a checklist of steps to be undertaken for each application).
+3. The agency has procedures in place for dealing with problems with the application, including proof of identity, a change of Act under which the application has been made, an application which does not provide all the information required by the legislation, or seeking an extension of time for the decision.
+For example, RTI officers might have a standard approach to these matters.
+4. The agency has procedures in place to issue charges estimates notices and the accompanying schedule of documents under the RTI Act.
+5. The agency tracks time frames for handling charges estimates notices and schedules of documents.
+6. The agency has procedures in place for dealing with third party consultation (e.g. a checklist of steps to be undertaken for each application).
+7. The agency has a procedure to track timeframes for third party consultations 8.
+The agency has procedures in place for transferring an application to another agency (e.g. a checklist of steps to be undertaken for each application).
+9. The agency has checked applicable fees and charges and ensured procedures are correct.